 In 2015, women's cross country and track and field runners Sara Kelly and Erin Kiekhaefer were awarded Fulbright U.S. Grants.
 The Fulbright U.S. Student Program provides unparalleled opportunity to teach, study and conduct research in 155 countries worldwide.

 Kelly graduated with a Bachelor of Science degree in chemical engineering and engineering and public policy.
-She chose to conduct research on optimizing biofuel production from wood and and worked on evaluating its economics at RWTH Aachen University in Germany.
+She chose to conduct research on optimizing biofuel production from wood and worked on evaluating its economics at RWTH Aachen University in Germany.

 Kiekhaefer graduated with a Bachelor of Arts in global studies and Hispanic studies.
 Kiekhaefer chose to complete an English Teaching Assistantship in Mexico.
 While in Mexico, she also pursued a community project that combined her two passions — participating in sports and working with children.